snehaanantha/Infilect-Assignment-Largest-Rectangle-in-Matrix-via-Fast-API/README.md

-Python Program to find largest rectangle of similar numbers in a matrix via FAST API
+Python Program to find largest rectangle of similar numbers and its area in a matrix via FAST API